Home » Crafts » Decoupage Wooden Letters

 Wooden Rolling Pin as a Brayer

-After allowing the decoupage medium to set up I used a rolling pin (from the Dollar Store) as a brayer.
+After allowing the decoupage medium to set up, I used a rolling pin (from the Dollar Store) as a brayer.
 This helped to smooth out the paper and make a little more glue ooze out.
 How long did I wait?
-I applied paper to one letter, set it aside, applied to the next letter, then used the rolling pin to smooth out the first letter.
+I applied paper to one letter, set it aside, applied it to the next letter, then used the rolling pin to smooth out the first letter.

 Snip Paper Corners